Updated: May 21st, 2019

 Overloading your machine can also damage your machine.
 Adding in too many heavy clothes can severely affect the suspension and coils of the washing machine especially on front load washing machines.
 There could be considerable clothes damage as well.

 Another misconception that people have about washing machines is that it doesn’t need maintenance because it probably cleans itself during a wash.
 That is however, far from the truth, seeing as a lot of hair, strands of cloth and dirt clog up the motors of your washing machine.
 A stuck motor will render your washing machine useless, as thats the main device that initiates the cleaning process.
 Without it, you’d just have a lump of clothes soaked in water.

 Many things can go wrong when it comes to a refrigerator.
+Learn what can damage a refrigerator.
 Your freezer may stop working and all the ice melts and drips down to your food and floor.
 The most integral and expensive part of your refrigerator is the compressor.
 It’s usually located at the back of your fridge.
 Now the way that it works is, the compressor encases the condenser coils, which are vital for cooling.
 Most homeowners land up with faulty refrigeration because the compressor has been bogged down by accumulated dust.

 Accumulation of dust leads to the compressor working harder than ever without having access to open air to supply for the condenser coils.
 If there’s too much build up of dust, your compressor will fail and that would mean no more cooling for your food.
 This would lead to eventual food loss unless you are able to eat it before it goes bad!